usherlabs/documentation/docs/network/cli/query-stake.md

 ---
-title: "Query Stake"
+title: 'Query Stake'
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Query Stake

 Before the log store can be queried, some amount needs to be staked by the consumer: